I am new to history. Are there any prerequisites?

 All requests for prerequisite waivers need to go to the course instructor.
 The department head and department assistant cannot and will not approve such requests for you.

 How can I connect with other History students?

 There are lots of ways to connect with your fellow students!
 Consider joining the Association of History Students (AHS).
-Attend departmental events, such as film nights, coffee breaks, etc. Join our group pages on Facebook, both the UFV History Students Past and Present page and the AHS page.
+Attend departmental events, such as film nights, coffee breaks, etc. Join our group pages on Facebook, both the UFV History Dept. and the AHS page.